 Hello!
 I’m Angela, wife to Pete and mama to Ella (age 8) and Sam (age 5).
 We arrived in Kenya, East Africa, in June 2017, where we will be living and working indefinitely.
 Pete is a family physician and performs and teaches cesarean sections, a valuable skill here in Africa.
 He works at Tenwek Hospital and teaches in the family medicine residency program.
 I spend my time teaching our kids, writing, and working with the special needs clinic at the hospital (inspired by our son, Sam. read his story here).
 Miss Ella is in third grade, loves to read, and wants to turn everything into a math problem to solve.
 (She does not get her math desires from me.)
 She attends third grade in a little classroom next to our house with six other missionary kids.
 I had planned to homeschool her this year, but we’re happy to be a part of a co-op so our Ella can be her social little self!
-I teach Sam preschool at home, something my teacher heart is pretty happy to do.
-When I feel he’s ready, we’ll officially start kindergarten.
-It’s great being able to make that choice as parents.
+I teach Sam kindergarten at home, something my teacher heart is pretty happy to do.
+His favorite part of school is any kind of water play and coloring with markers.
+He always gets far more colorful than the paper!

 We have never felt God has called us to this life to keep it to ourselves, which is why I write regularly here at The Mango Memoirs.
 We want to share the incredible things God is doing here, in our own lives and in the lives of those around us.
 So pull up a chair, pour yourself a cup of chai (an everyday drink in here in Kenya) and experience life with us here at The Mango Memoirs.